carnegierobotics/LibMultiSense/README.md

 The two header files MultiSenseChannel.hh and MultiSenseTypes.hh contain all the declarations necessary to interface with a MultiSense sensor.

+The following example demonstrates how to connect, stream, and receive image for the MultiSense camera.

 #### test.cpp
 ```c++